pavloskaralis/go-server/README.md

 ## Details

-* Server has 3 routes: /signup, /login, and /auto_login.
 * Connection is encrypted through Https with self-signed certificate.
 * Signup requires username, password, and email fields.
 * Password is hashed and salted with Bcrypt before storage in mongoDB.